FormalLanguageConstrainedPathQuerying/CFPQ_Data/README.md

     - The concatenation, the default operator, which can by represented either by a space or a dot (.)

-    - The union, represented either by +
+    - The union, represented by +

+    - The ? quantifier

     - The kleene star, represented by *

+    Epsilon symbol should be represented as 'eps'

 Grammar can be converted to CNF with ```tools/gramar_to_cnf```.